 If you determine that pavement ants are your problem, you may be able to relax a little bit.
 Pavement ants are mostly a nuisance threat.

 They aren't going to present a risk to your property like carpenter ants will.
 Pavement ants tunnel in soil, not wood.

-They are a low threat for the spread of harmful bacteria.
-You don't have to worry as much about pavement ants as you do an ant like the Pharaoh ant.
+They are a low threat to the spread of harmful bacteria.
+You don't have to worry as much about pavement ants as you do an ant-like the Pharaoh ant.
 Pharaoh ants are known to feed on the open wounds of livestock, dogs, and cats.
 But it is still unpleasant when you find pavement ants crawling around in your pantry foods.

 Quick Pavement Ant Prevention Tips